daipozhi/Purpose-Player-2/README.txt

 download SDL2-2.26.5.tar.gz (you can goto http://www.libsdl.org/download-2.0.php to download these files, or you can download it on this web page)

-decompress SDL2-2.26.5.tar.gz and run
+decompress SDL2-2.26.5.tar.gz and
+in directory SDL2-2.26.5 run

     ./configure
     make -j
     sudo make install

 and then:
-decompress yasm-1.3.0.tar.gz and run
+decompress yasm-1.3.0.tar.gz and
+in directory yasm-1.3.0 run

     ./configure
     make -j